Episode II: Part III - The Case of the Menacing Notes

 “Well, I would have told that detective if he hadn’t been such a dick,” he fired back.

-“Well that’s what they used to call us,” I chuckled, referring to the word 'dick,' a dated, shortened version of the word detective.
+I laughed.
+"That’s what they used to call us,” referring to the word 'dick,' a dated, shortened version of the word detective.
 I’m sure he knew what I meant, but I wasn’t in the mood and I didn’t have time to clarify.
 He just admitted he knew something, and I needed that information.
 “Okay, Jim, let’s have it,” referring to the information only he knew.

 “Can you tell me what this is all about, Matt?” his question catching me off guard.
-Just out of curiosity?” he asked, a smirk on his face.
+Just out of curiosity?” he asked, a wry smile on his face.

 I sighed.
 Not that it was any of his business, it wasn’t.
 He was overstepping his boundaries as a watchful neighbor.
 “You know I can’t divulge any information regarding my client or the case,” I reminded him.
 “Now, for the last time, what is it?”

-He paused momentarily, then rendered, a big, Chesire Cat kind of grin.
+He paused for a moment, then rendered a cheesy grin.
 “I wrote down the license plate number on that car.”